-Upcoming Nokia Lumia 920 update said to include camera tweaks and other improvementsAlex Wagner - Senior News Editor
+Upcoming Nokia Lumia 920 update said to include camera tweaks and other improvementsAlex Wagner - Editorial Director of News and Content

 The camera on the Nokia Lumia 920 is one of the handset's most heavily-touted features, with Nokia talking up the PureView shooter's optical image stabilization and Carl Zeiss lens.
 However, some users have found that the daylight images produced by the 920's camera can turn out to be somewhat soft and fuzzy.
 The good news is that Engadget claims that Nokia will be addressing this issue in an upcoming PR1.1 update.
 The site has gotten hold of a set of images that compare photos taken with a current PR1.0 Lumia 920 and an updated PR1.1 model, and the new images do indeed look sharper.